Numeric Types

 ) -> List[int]

-Type Flexibility
+Type Specificity

-Number vs Integer
+Float vs Integer

-• number/multi_number: Accepts both integers and floating-point values
+• float/multi_float: Accepts floating-point values only

-• int/multi_int: Accepts only integer values
+• int/multi_int: Accepts integer values only

 The first argument in both methods is the default value:

-# Number parameters accept both types
+# Float parameters accept floating-point values

 # Integer parameters only accept integers

-max_tokens = hp.int(256)
+max_tokens = hp.int(256, name="max_tokens")

-config(values={"max_tokens": 1024}) # Integer OK
+cfg = instantiate(model_config, values={"max_tokens": 1024}) # Integer OK

-config(values={"max_tokens": 512.5}) # Error: Float not allowed
+cfg = instantiate(model_config, values={"max_tokens": 512.5}) # Error: Float not allowed

 Bounds Validation